supersven/ghc-riscv-ngc-talk/slidev/slides.md

   - Fullfills whole testsuite (minus SIMD tests)
 - Tier 3 platform
   - Due to lack of powerful hardware (CI), there are no official binary distributions, yet
-  - Probably not much used yet
+  - Probably not much in use, yet
     - Happy to receive bug reports!
 - SIMD (Vector) in NCG support WIP
+  - Maybe, first edition will be done during ZuriHac

 ---
 layout: section